-Working Poor: In 2019, 9.2 per cent of employed people (aged 18+) were living under the poverty threshold (EU-28) and the average rate (that is, the in-work poverty rate) has been at similar levels since 2014 and is still higher than it was in 2008 (Eurostat Online database, code ilc_iw01).
-Thus, in 2019 just over 9 per cent of employed people in the EU live in poverty.
-They amounted to an alarming 20.5 million people (in 2017) (Pena-Casas et al 2019).
+Working Poor: In 2020, 9.4 per cent of employed people (aged 18+) were living under the poverty threshold (EU-27) and the average rate (that is, the in-work poverty rate) has been at similar levels since 2014 (9.6 per cent) and is still higher than it was in 2010 (Eurostat Online database, code ilc_iw01).
+Thus, in 2020 over 9 per cent of employed people in the EU live in poverty.
+They amounted to an alarming 20.5 million people (in 2017) (Pena-Casas et al, 2019).
 Some groups are particularly affected (including younger people, people with lower education levels, and non-standard workers, poor households with children including lone parents).
 Limited policy attention is paid to this group.

 When income inequality is examined there are concerns overall about increases over time.
 There are substantial differences between countries in Europe.
-In 2019, while in some countries (notably

-Nordic, some central European countries and some peripheral countries), the rich earned around four times as much as the poor or less, in other countries, notably, Bulgaria and Romania, the value was above 7.
+In 2020, while in some countries (notably Nordic, some central European countries and some peripheral countries), the rich earned around four times as much as the poor or less, in other countries, notably, Bulgaria and Romania, the value was above 7.

 When we examine median disposable income, the highest levels occur in Scandinavian, central and western European countries, the lowest in other newer accession members and there are very great variations in the levels.
-While, within the past year (2018-2019), median disposable income has increased in almost all Member States, levels for, especially, Greece and also Cyprus were still lower than they had been in 2008 (Eurostat ilc_di03).
+While, within the past year (2019-2020), median disposable income has increased in all but three Member States, levels for, especially, Greece and also Cyprus were still lower than they had been in 2010 (Eurostat ilc_di03).

 Financial distress (defined as the need to draw on savings or to run into debt to cover current expenditures) has gradually declined since 2014.
-However, the greatest distress is being experienced by the lowest income quartile (or lowest 25 per cent), 23.7 per cent of whom were classified as being in financial distress in February 2021 representing a year-on-year increase of 0.2 per cent.
+However, the greatest distress is being experienced by the lowest income quartile (or lowest 25 per cent), 23.3 per cent of whom were classified as being in financial distress in February 2022 representing a year-on-year decrease of 0.4 per cent.

-Overall, while there have been some improvements in the latest years (2018-2021) in several indicators and for key groups, Europe is still far off-track in relation to meeting its poverty reduction targets.
-The social indicators suggest little improvement for very many people living in Europe, with disimprovements for some groups in several countries.
+Overall, it is clear that the impact of the Covid-19 pandemic has served to reverse recent improvements as evident across several metrics and key groups for the years 2019-2022.
+The result has been even greater shortcomings in Europe's poverty reduction targets than those predicted before the pandemic.
+The social indicators suggest little improvement since 2010 for very many people living in Europe, with marked dis-improvements for some groups in several countries particularly evident between 2019 and 2020.
 These include older people in some countries, an issue that particularly affects older women.
-Those working who still live in poverty is another group to be concerned about and this issue now affects a greater proportion of people than it did in 2008.
-The position of children, in particular, while improved somewhat continues to be strikingly negative for very many children with potentially very serious long-term consequences.
-Thus, a rising tide has yet to lift all boats.
+Those working who still live in poverty is another group to be concerned about and this issue now affects a greater proportion of people than it did in 2010.
+The position of children, in particular, while improved somewhat since 2010, continues to be strikingly negative for very many children with potentially very serious long-term consequences including those directly linked to Covid-19.